SkiFire13/master-thesis/chapters/background/6-game-characterization.typ

     - $p((b, i)) < p((b', j))$ if $i < j$.
 ]

-Intuitively each player 0 vertex $(b, i)$ represents the fact that the basis element $b$ is under the $i$-th component of the solution.
-Its moves then are all the possible assignments to the tuple of variables $tup(x)$, expressed however as tuples of subsets of the basis, such that $b$ is under the result of $f_i (tup(x))$.
+Intuitively each vertex $(b, i)$, owned by player 0, represents the fact that the basis element $b$ is under the $i$-th component of the solution.
+Its moves then are all the possible assignments to the tuple of variables $tup(x)$.
+These are expressed as tuples of subsets $X_1, ..., X_n$ of the basis, with the requirement that $b$ is under the result of $f_i (join X_1, ..., join X_n)$.
 Player 1 then can challenge player 0 by claiming that one of those subsets contains an element of the basis that is not actually under the solution, and this continues either infinitely or until one of the two players has no move possible.

 The priority function is not fully specified, but it can be shown that there exist a mapping to $bb(N)$ that satisfies the given order and partition into even/odd.
 An intuitive way would be to just list the priorities in order and give to map each of them to the next available even or odd natural number.